Rise and shine!

 New York Bagels

-This family-run deli (originally opened in 1940 in Sea Point) prides itself on being Africa’s only dedicated bagelry: they produce no less than 13 different kinds of traditionally boiled and fresh-out-of-the-oven bagels with a wide variety of delicious fillings.
+This family-run deli in the East City (which originally opened in Mill Street in 1940) prides itself on being Africa’s only dedicated bagelry: they produce no less than 13 different kinds of traditionally boiled and fresh-out-of-the-oven bagels with a wide variety of delicious fillings.
+On weekends a queue snakes out from the streetside hatch for takeaways, or perch on a stool at a high table in the small inside seating area or out on the pavement with a Deluxe coffee to go with your bagel.
 The breakfast fillings are delicious: scrambled eggs, bacon, smoked salmon trout, pastrami, hummus and grilled veg, to name a few.
-Those with a sweet tooth will relish the chocolate croissants and traditional baked cheesecake.
-There’s also sourdough or rye bread instead of bagels.
+And you can go for sourdough sandos or the classic hot beef on rye.
+Stay longer and the chocolate croissants and traditional baked cheesecakes get ever more tempting…who said breakfast doesn’t need a dessert!

 Saturday + Sunday 7am – 2pm